 With the emergence of new COVID-19 variants, getting your maid to register for the national vaccination programme is one of the few ways to reduce disease transmission and minimise the risk of severe complications from the disease.
 After all, the Singapore government has promised to look after everyone in the country.

-That being said, if you’re hiring Filipino maids with the help of an agency in Singapore, you can encourage your maid to register for the vaccine after they have served their 14-day Stay-Home Notice (SHN).
+That being said, if you’re hiring a domestic helper in Singapore, you can encourage your maid to register for the vaccine after they have served their 10-day Stay-Home Notice (SHN).
 While your foreign maid may be reluctant to register for the vaccine, you should provide reassurance and relevant information about the vaccine.

 This is where we come in – to supply you with information about the national COVID-19 vaccination programme and the various processes that your maid will have to follow to get the vaccine.
 Not only that, but we will also discuss the importance of COVID-19 vaccination.